easystreet/vlc-clip-extension/README.md

 # VLC Mark In/Out and Create Clip Extension

 This VLC extension allows users to mark in and out points in a video and create a video clip using `ffmpeg`.
-The extension provides a simple interface to set the start and end points and automatically generates a video clip using the user-defined time range.
+The extension provides a simple interface to set the start and end points and automatically generates an `ffmpeg` command to create a video clip using the user-defined time range.
+The latest update also includes a feature that populates an input field with the generated `ffmpeg` command for easy copying.

 ## Features

-- Set mark in and out points in a video
+- Set mark in and out points in a video.
-- Automatically create a video clip using the marked time range
+- Generates an `ffmpeg` command to create a clip with the marked time range.
+- Populates an input field with the `ffmpeg` command for easy use.
+- Allows copying of the `ffmpeg` command for manual processing.
-- Requires `ffmpeg` for video processing
+- Requires `ffmpeg` for video processing.

 ## Requirements

-- VLC Media Player (version 3.0.0 or higher)
+- VLC Media Player (version 3.0.0 or higher).
-- ffmpeg (version 4.0 or higher)
+- ffmpeg (version 4.0 or higher).

 ## Installation

 1. Download the `mark_in_out.lua` file from this repository.
 2. Place the `mark_in_out.lua` file in the VLC extensions directory:
    - Windows: `%APPDATA%\vlc\lua\extensions\`
    - macOS: `~/Library/Application Support/org.videolan.vlc/lua/extensions/`
    - Linux: `~/.local/share/vlc/lua/extensions/`
 3. Restart VLC Media Player.
 4. Enable the extension by going to `View` > `Mark In/Out and Create Clip (Extension)` in the VLC menu.